 - Submit a 10-page business plan detailing business goals and objectives.
 Renewal of EntrePass is contingent on the fulfillment of goals and objectives outlined in the business plan.

 One of the key requirements for the application of an EntrePass is a 10-page business plan.
-The plan must demonstrate that your business venture will employ local residents, and fulfil a certain level of Total Business Spending (TBS).
+The plan must demonstrate your professional business experience, the soundness of your business idea and a detailed implementation plan.

 MOM has a progressive renewal criteria framework to ensure that the contributions of EntrePass holders are commensurate with the duration of their operations in Singapore.
 Subsequent renewals of the EntrePass are contingent on meeting these requirements as well as on achieving the goals and objectives in the business plan.
 It is therefore crucial to have a well-drafted business plan.

 - Professional experience, such as employment history, role in growing businesses, track record in growing startups